 The other option for getting there is to rent a bike for the day which was $15.
 So if you’re looking to get a good workout in at the same time, this could be a good option for you!
 Just be warned that the last mile or more is all gravel and there is very little shade.
 There is a $5 entrance fee to enter the reserve and they offer complimentary tea and coffee.

-I started exploring El Chato with the lava tunnels.
-The first tunnel was completely dark and slightly scary to walk through.
-I definitely used my phone’s flashlight option to help me get through.
+Start exploring El Chato with the lava tunnels.
+The first tunnel is completely dark and slightly scary to walk through, you can use your phone flashlight to help you get through.
 The second tunnel has a bit more natural light, and the third tunnel is lit throughout.

-Emerging from the last tunnel, I followed the path to a small pond (or mud pit) surrounded by tortoises!
-They were everywhere along this path!
+Emerging from the last tunnel, follow the path to a small pond (or mud pit) surrounded by tortoises!
+You’ll see them everywhere along this path!
 Watching them stretch their necks out to eat is quite the sight!
 Surpassed only by watching one press himself up and walk across the path to a shadier spot.

 The tortoises let me know with a hissing type noise if I was getting too close for their comfort.
 They don’t have good vision, but they sense vibrations.
 One time I approached a bit too quickly causing a tortoise to pull his head in, making another woooshing type noise!
 I spent about two hours here, finishing my visit with the complimentary tea.